p4rkerw/SALSA/Tutorial/README.md

 2. Analyze allele-specific counts

 STAGE 1:
-p4rkerw/salsa:count_1.0 has the following dependencies:
+p4rkerw/salsa:count_1.0 is build on the broadinstitue/gatk:4.2.0.0 docker image and has the following additional dependencies pre-installed:
 GATK 4.2.0.0
-bwa
+bwa 1.8
-STAR
+STAR 2.7.8a
-bcftools
+bcftools 1.8
-hdf5 \
-pysam
+pysam 0.15.3
 shapeit 4.2
 WASP 0.3.4